wazuh/wazuh-documentation/source/docker/wazuh-container.rst

 Container memory
 ^^^^^^^^^^^^^^^^^^

-It is recommended to set Docker host preferences to give at least **4GB** memory per container (this doesn't necessarily mean they all will use it, but **Elasticsearch** requires them to work properly).
+It is recommended to set Docker host preferences to give at least **6GB** memory for the host that created the containers (this doesn't necessarily mean they all will use it, but **Elasticsearch** requires them to work properly).

 Increase max_map_count on your host (Linux)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^